theorangewill/IP-routing/README.md

 ```

 ## router.cpp
-The router program is the simulation of a router.
-You should execute multiple instances of this program, simulating multiple routers.
+The router program is a simulation of a router.
+You must execute multiple instances of this program, simulating multiple routers.
 Usage:
 ```
 ./router <port> <table>
     <port> is the communication port the router is listening